Sotiriou Wilmowski Logo

 • Loss of consortium.
 Loss of consortium pertains to the deprivation of the benefits and companionship that the injured person’s family members, typically spouses, would have otherwise enjoyed if the accident had not occurred.
 This includes the loss of love, companionship, affection, sexual relations, and support that may result from the injuries sustained by the victim.
 Loss of consortium damages recognizes the impact of the injury on the dynamics and intimacy of the familial relationship.

 • Diminished quality of life.
 Diminished quality of life refers to the reduction in the injured party’s overall well-being and ability to engage in activities they enjoyed before the accident.
 This may include limitations on physical mobility, chronic pain, disfigurement, disabilities, and restrictions on participating in hobbies, recreational pursuits, and social interactions.
-Diminished quality of life damages seek to compensate for the loss of enjoyment, independence, and fulfillment resulting from the injuries sustained in the accident.
+Truck accident lawyers help to seek compensation for the loss of enjoyment, independence, and fulfillment resulting from the injuries sustained in the accident.

 Unlike economic damages, non-economic losses are not easily quantifiable and may vary significantly from one individual to another.
 Determining the appropriate compensation for non-economic damages often requires the expertise of legal professionals who can evaluate the unique circumstances of the case and advocate for fair restitution on behalf of the injured party.